antifob/incus-windows/README.md

 ## Funny stuff

-- LXD supports setting the UEFI's boot priority through a `device` entry with the `boot.priority` parameter.
+- Incus supports setting the UEFI's boot priority through a `device` entry with the `boot.priority` parameter.
 This means that we can auto-"boot" to Window's ISO and launch the installer instead of spamming the Escape key to enter the boot menu.
 It is